hudker/ptoa/README.md

 # ptoa
 The Periotic Table of Android
 hudker.github.io/ptoa
-THX to my buddy mrcoat for the javascript, hence the name ammontable.js
+THX to my buddy mrcoat2 for the javascript, hence the name ammontable.js